 Action: You must select the Logout options and click Logout.
-Close the browser to complete the browser session.
+Close the browser to

-AM.1811: For More Information on the Error, Please Check the Logs or the Error Codes Page in the Online Help
+AM.1811: For More Information on the Error, Please Check the Logs or the Error Codes Page in the Online Help page in the online help.